pimatic/pimatic-dht-sensors/README.md

 pimatic-dht-sensors
 ================

-Support for the DHTxx temperature/humidity sensor.
+Support for the DHT11 and DHT22 temperature and humidity sensor.

 ### Example config